da50/tea/README.md

 # tea

-Project complete on local, then pushed final to github.
+I completed the project on my laptop, momentarily forgetting about github.
+Then I pushed the completed version to github.